 The standard format of a resume normally includes the following headings: “Personal Information”, “Work Experience”, “Educational Attainment” and “Hobbies and Interests”.
 If you don’t have a section dedicated to skills for a resume, you will have difficulty selling your value proposition to the Hiring Manager.
 A “Skills” section would definitely push your resume further than “Hobbies and Interests”.

 Your skills are a summary of what you can do for the potential employer if you were offered the job right now.
-For most job seekers, this section presents a challenge because they are not sure what to put on a resume for skills and abilities.
+For most job seekers, this section presents a challenge because they are not sure what to put on a resume in the skills and abilities sections.

 Before we discuss what should be included in your list of skills for your resume, let us differentiate two very important types of skills that employers always look for: hard skills and soft skills.